alone-ai7/Flappy-Bird-Clone/README.md

 ---

 ## 📄 License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and WILL BE available under the [MIT License](LICENSE).